natecraddock/workspaces.nvim/README.md

     -- on a unix system this would be ~/.local/share/nvim/workspaces path = vim.fn.stdpath("data") .. "/workspaces",

-    -- to change directory for all of nvim (:cd) or only for the current window (:lcd) -- if you are unsure, you likely want this to be true. global_cd = true,
+    -- to change directory for nvim (:cd), or only for window (:lcd) -- deprecated, use cd_type instead
+    -- global_cd = true,

+    -- controls how the directory is changed. valid options are "global", "local", and "tab" --   "global" changes directory for the neovim process. same as the :cd command --   "local" changes directory for the current window. same as the :lcd command --   "tab" changes directory for the current tab. same as the :tcd command --
+    -- if set, overrides the value of global_cd cd_type = "global",

     -- sort the list of workspaces by name after loading from the workspaces path. sort = true,